 Choosing between a 32-spoke or 24-spoke may not make a difference to you if you are just starting out cycling.
 But as you become more conscious of how and where you ride then this will become essential in your decision.

 3, 4, 5-Spoke Wheels

 Unless you are a bike racer or time trialist, 3-5 spoke wheels are not going to be the first choice for you.
 Even though they look very cool and have some aerodynamic advantages, the cost (around $400+) of these wheels will turn you off.

-The greatest benefit to having 3-5 spoke wheels are that they don’t require much maintenance and can be very effective for commuting with its durability.
+The greatest benefit to having 3-5 spoke wheels is that they don’t require much maintenance and can be very effective for commuting with their durability.

 What Is Wheel Truing

 This is one basic part of wheel maintenance that is usually missed just as the important role that spokes play in performing under pressure.

 Truing the wheel is a process of tightening loose spokes by turning the right spoke nipple so that it is as tight as the other spokes on that side of the wheel.